kevoconnell/thepath/_posts/iwishihaddrive.md

 to end this

 its 2030. in 2025 I :
-- was just moving into LA and starting a job with Royco
+- was just moving into LA and starting a job
-- just got out of trying to run a business with my brother
+- just got out of trying to run a business
 - had a good group of friends that I didn't live in the same city with but talked to a lot